WeblateOrg/weblate/docs/admin/install.rst

 Adjust site name in admin interface, otherwise links in RSS or registration emails will not work.

+You can do this under the :guilabel:`Sites › Sites`, change the :guilabel:`Domain name` to match your setup.
+You might want to set :setting:`ENABLE_HTTPS` as well if you serve site over https.

 .. seealso:: :ref:`faq-site`

 .. _production-indexing: